How well LLM-based test generation techniques perform with newer LLM versions?: Discussion

 Table \ref{tab:rates_in_all_llms} summarizes the compilation and passing rates across the entire dataset for all evaluated models.
 Consistent with our earlier observations for GPT-4o-mini, method-level prompting yields substantially more generated tests than class-level prompting.
 For DeepSeek and LLaMA, we observe a modest improvement in passing rates; however, this comes at the cost of reduced compilation rates, indicating a trade-off between test correctness and syntactic validity in these models’ outputs.

-Table \ref{tab:effectiveness_all_models} presents the effectiveness of each approach across all evaluated LLMs.
-The results indicate that the trends observed previously are consistent across these additional models, supporting the generalizability of our findings.
-In particular, for DeepSeek V3, where it is likely that the entire dataset was included in its training corpus, the Plain-LLM approach substantially outperforms all other approaches.
+Table \ref{tab:effectiveness_all_models} presents the effectiveness of each approach across all LLMs used.
+The trends observed previously are consistent across all models, supporting the generalizability of our findings.
+In particular, for DeepSeek V3, where the entire dataset may have been included in its training corpus, the Plain-LLM approach substantially outperforms all others.
 Although this cannot be confirmed definitively, the evidence suggests that, over time, the effectiveness of prior approaches may diminish.

 Regarding efficiency, Figure~\ref{fig:requests_per_llm_all_techniques} shows the number of requests of each approach to each LLM, and overall the trend looks similar.
 However, in the case of SymPromt, it clearly generated fewer tests with Llama 3.3 70B and DeepSeek-V3, which explains its degradation in terms of effectiveness.

 We can also observe that the number of requests done by TestSpark, CoverUP, and the Plain-LLM (method and class granularity), remain consistent throughout the different LLMs.
 HITS, however, performed many more requests to the LLM when gpt-4o-mini is used, which explains why its performance is higher under this specific LLM.